Fact vs. Fiction

 REALITY: Federal law requires that all public schools, including public charter schools, provide students with learning disabilities with a free and appropriate education.
 When a student with learning disabilities is admitted to a charter school, that school must accommodate the learning needs of that student.

-REALITY: In California, public school funding follows the student, with the funding going to the public school the parents choose, whether a charter school or a traditional district school.
+REALITY: In Georgia, public school funding follows the student, with the funding going to the public school the parents choose, whether a charter school or a traditional district school.
 When charter public schools are funded, there is no overall loss of public school money because charter schools are public schools.
-However, even with the funding “following the student” charter schools receive less funding for each student than a school district would if it were to serve the same student.
+Public charter schools authorized by the State Charter Schools Commission receive state funding but no local taxpayer money.

 REALITY: In Georgia, charter schools receive LESS federal and state money than district public schools, for a variety of reasons.

 REALITY: A charter is actually a performance contract.
 A charter petition must clearly define the proposed school’s academic goals – and these goals must be rigorous!
 In order to stay open, the charter school must meet or exceed those goals.
 Independent public charter schools are highly accountable for student performance and fiscal management, answering to parents, the state, and their charter authorizer.
 In Georgia the school authorizer is either the local school district or the State Charter Schools Commission.
 Charter schools that fail to perform academically can be closed more quickly than low-performing traditional public schools.